 So Why are Tai Chi People So Serious About Themselves?

-It doesn’t help keep reading the Tao Te Ching.
-You see, everyone and their dog can quote Lao Tzu into their manifesto or class curriculum - thats the attraction of the book - but you don’t chuckle much when you read it, it’s not a page turner.
+It doesn’t help if all you read is the Tao Te Ching.
+You see, everyone and their dog can quote Lao Tzu into their manifesto or class curriculum - thats the attraction of the book - but you don’t chuckle much when you read it.
+It’s not a page turner.
 For that you need to visit the comical genius of Chuang Tzu

 When I say “comic genius”, bear in mind everything is relative and when you are chatting to a Taoist, you have to have a pretty broad range of reference points.

-Now I do know what you are thinking - Taoism and Tai Chi are serious, subjects, it isn’t fair to treat them in this superfluous manner.
+Now I do know what you are thinking - Taoism and Tai Chi are serious, subjects, so it isn’t fair to treat them in this superfluous manner.
 I hear you, honestly I do.
-I recognise that some of you probably went to china and studied with a grandmaster in some monastery or hermits cave for 15 years and survived on just donkey pooh and air, you wear white robes and have a pony tail and are growing your eyebrows as long as you can, just so everyone knows how serious you are when you teach.
+I recognise that some of you probably went to China and studied with a grandmaster in some monastery or hermits cave for 15 years and survived on just donkey-pooh and panda air.
+At home these days, you wear white robes (and not after having just stepped out the bath).
+You proudly sport a pony tail and are growing your eyebrows as long as you can, just so everyone knows how radical, yet reliable, light-hearted yet wise you are when you teach.
 I get it I really do.

 THE POWER OF COMEDY